Gopalaswami Parthasarathy (diplomat): Journalist

 G.P. was a renowned journalist.
 After passing the Barrister of Law examinations in 1936, he joined The Times of London as an apprentice.
 Soon after, he returned to India and began his journalism career as an editorial staff member of The Hindu at a time when the newspaper began to expand coverage on international affairs.
 Several articles on foreign affairs that appeared to be anonymous have been attributed to his authorship.
 In 1949, G.P. was appointed the first representative of the Press Trust of India in London.
 In 1952 he returned to Bombay as chief editor of the Press Trust of India until 1954 and was a member of its board of directors until 1975.

 In 1980, the Government of India constituted a 14-member advisory committee for restructuring the media organizations, formulating policies, and promoting innovative programming in order to enrich cultural identity and enhance national integration.
-G. Parthasarathy was appointed chairman of this committee.
+G. Parthasarathi was appointed chairman of this committee.
 His ties with journalism strengthened even during the height of his diplomatic career and continued throughout his life.